Manulectric: Acquisition

 By 1965, Manulectrics were being manufactured by Stanley Engineering Co Ltd, who were based at Exeter Airport.
 At some point ownership passed to L & P Engineering Co, who were also based in Exeter, as this was the company that sold the manufacturing rights for Manulectric PCVs to Crompton Electricars (formerly Morrison-Electricar) in 1972.
 Electricars had been built at Tredegar since 1968, and literature at the time stated that Manulectrics were suitable for use in hospitals and by municipal, commercial and industrial customers, as well as for the delivery of milk.

 At some point soon afterwards, and certainly prior to 1974, Harbilt Electric Trucks and Morrison-Electricar reached an agreement for a product exchange and rationalisation.
 Under the agreement, production of Harbilt milk floats would transfer from Market Harborough to Tredegar, and Morrison trucks would be handed over to Harbilt.
 This included some Manulectric trolley trucks, but details of the deal and the precise dates are a little sketchy, as a copy of the agreement has not been found.

+During 1980s, both Harbilt Electric Trucks and Morrison-Electricar (and its parent company Crompton Electricars) were finally sold to M & M Electric Vehicles of Atherstone, which thus acquired Manulectric.
+The company M & M Electric Vehicles (of Atherstone) was dissolved following liquidation in 2014.

 Preservation

-At least two Manulectric vehicles have been preserved.
-One is a pedestrian controlled van that was built in Brighton in the 1950s, supplied new to Royal Mail, and is now in private ownership in Monmouthshire (see photo).
+At least four Manulectric vehicles have been preserved.
+One is a pedestrian controlled van that was built in Brighton in the 1950s, supplied new to Royal Mail, and is now in private ownership in Monmouthshire.
+It carries the registration number TUV 66.
 Another is a 1961 Standon model, formerly owned by Jobs Dairies, and now owned by Paul Laurence.
 It carries the registration number 219 TPC, and according to the caption on the Classic Commercial Motor Vehicles website, was built by the Stanley Engineering Co Ltd, which was based at Egham, Surrey at the time.
+Laurence owns two further Manulectric vehicles.